- Type

 Compare real Salzburg youth organizations before you guess.

-This hub now separates direct support services from open youth anchors such as Yoco, JUKI, Spektrum, Taxham, and Corner, and from recurring group routes such as ÖNJ or the scouts.
-That makes the organization path useful even when the best next step is not a hotline.
+This hub separates direct support services from open youth places and recurring group routes.
+That keeps the organization path useful even when the best next step is not a hotline.

 Jump straight to organizations with a concrete district signal before widening the comparison.